 There are a range of pet insurance plans available, to suit both pedigrees and cross-breeds as well as a range of budgets.

 If you work full time, a cat may be your ideal companion.
 Cats are pretty independent, although many appreciate attention.
+Here are the top cat breeds that are living manifestations of adorable.
 Meanwhile, dogs cannot be left for long periods.
 However, if you have the time and are prepared to put effort into training, a dog can bring immeasurable companionship - and fun.

 The RSPCA, Dogs Trust, Battersea Dogs Home (in London and Windsor) are leading charities which rehome dogs and cats.
 But, don't forget, there are smaller animal charities which could operate locally.
 And, if you are interested in a particular breed, you may also find there are specialist rehoming charities, for example that deal with Labradors or German Shepherds.